 conclusions

-• who died from diseases;
+• those who died from disease;

 • missing and captured;

-Wars of the 20th century 1 world war 2 World War II
+Wars of the 20th century World War 1 2 World War II

 Duration of hostilities 4.3 years 6 years

-Number of dead About 10 million people 72 million people
+Death toll About 10 million people 72 million people

 Number of wounded 20 million people 35 million people